pydio/pydio-doc-howto/3_macOS_install.md

 ## Troubleshooting

 - The database service might not be started, you can look at its status using : `brew services list` and then `brew services start mysql` if needed.
-- You can look at the webserver's error file located in `~/.config/pydio/cells/logs/caddy_errors.log`.
+- You can look at the webserver's error file located in `/Users/<Your User Name>/Library/Application Support/Pydio/cells`.